Karasevgen1205/react-youtube-first/README.md

 A small application written in JavaScript
+In this application, you can create tasks and delete them
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).